outbrain/pure-angular-date-range-picker/readme.md

 The picker position can be set by **css classes**, here are the available configurations:

 #### **drops:**
 Whether the picker appears below or above the `ob-daterangepicker` directive.
-Has to be one of following `up` or  `down`
+Has to be one of following `up` or  `down`.
 **type:**
 css class
 **default:**